makersacademy/takeaway-challenge/README.md

 I started by breaking down each user story and outlining possible classes and methods.
 I then experimented using irb to see how I would like my classes/objects to interact with one another and what method names to call.
 Next, I took a RED -> GREEN -> REFACTOR approach and wrote each test first, watched it fail, made it pass and then refactored if needed.

+Two new things I learnt in particular during this challenge were using ruby gems and API's.

 ## How the app works:

 ```